 Most people know that protein is essential for muscle growth and recovery but did you know that protein can also help you lose weight?
 Protein takes longer to break down than carbohydrates, especially when supplied from natural sources, such as lean meat, fish, nuts, leafy greens, eggs etc.

 Even for muscle building, you don't necessarily have to chug down gallons of protein shakes a day but supplementing can be a convenient way of getting enough protein in your system without having to cook all the time.

 The best protein powders are low on sugar and high in protein and having one after your workout can aid muscle recovery.
-Same goes for the best protein bars: if you must snack on something, leave the sugary chocolate bars in the supermarket and have a protein bar or the best jerky instead.
+The same goes for the best protein bars: if you must snack on something, leave the sugary chocolate bars in the supermarket and have a protein bar instead.